 There’s no professional qualification or academic courses for price action trading.
 Yet, you’re expected to know what’s going on in a market with just one input: price.
 Not only that, you must have a plan to trade your interpretation of price action.

 Price action is simple, but being a price action trader is tough.

-I’ve identified five skills all price action traders should have.
-To be a great price action trader, you need to hone and excel in these five skills.
+Here, I’ve identified five skills all price action traders should have.
+To be an effective price action trader, you need to first hone and eventually excel in these skills:

-The market structure is like your battle field.
-It is the terrain in which you will fight against your enemies.
-The more you understand it, the greater your advantage.
+The market structure is like your battlefield.
+It is the terrain in which you will fight.
+Therefore, the more you understand it, the greater your advantage.

 If you want to flow with price, follow price swings.
 They will show you:

 - The current direction of the market; and

 The two examples below come from the 6E (Euro FX) futures 10-minute price action.